Biggest Zoo in the World: Area vs Animals (2026 Guide)

 - Country: USA

-Fun Fact: The Safari Park is home to over 3,000 animals from nearly 300 species, making it one of the most diverse open-range zoos in the world.
+Visitors can take guided tours, walk along boardwalks or ride a zipline over the savanna.
+Home to over 3,000 animals from nearly 300 species, it is one of the most diverse open-range zoos in the world.

 7. Arignar Anna Zoological Park — India